rutopio/Thyra-Discord-Bot/MongoDB_README.md

 brew install mongodb-community@7.0
 ```

-2. Run MongoDB in local.
+2. Run MongoDB in local server.

 ```
 # To run MongoDB (i.e. the mongod process) as a macOS service, run: